Koru Basic is an introduction to mindfulness and meditation taught as a weekly, four-week, 75-minute class by a trained and certified Koru teacher.

 Can Koru be offered in my department, lab, residence, or center?

 Absolutely!
-Offering Koru at a location that is convenient helps increase participation and build a strong community of mindful students.
-We have offered Koru at MacGregor, Simmons, and MIT Medical and can help you plan, promote, and run a successful Koru program, too.
+Offering Koru helps increase participation and build a strong community of mindful students.
+We have offered Koru at MacGregor, Simmons, and MIT Medical and can help you plan, promote, and run a successful virtual Koru program, too.
 We simply ask that you designate a coordinator who can help with class logistics.
 For more information, please email email@example.com.

 How much does the Koru program cost?